 TERM OF VALIDITY

-A national marketing authorization of medicinal products is valid for 5 years.
-After this period, the holder of a marketing authorization of a medicinal product may renew the authorization of the medicinal product.
-Generally, a renewed marketing authorization is valid for an indefinite period, however, the SMCA may decide on the need for a renewal after another 5 years from the first renewal procedure.
+A national marketing authorisation of medicinal products is valid for 5 years.
+After this period, the holder of a marketing authorisation of a medicinal product may renew the authorisation of the medicinal product.
+Generally, a renewed marketing authorisation is valid for an indefinite period, however, the SMCA may decide on the need for a renewal after another 5 years from the first renewal procedure.

-In case an authorized medicinal product is not marketed within 3 years from the moment of authorization, the authorization becomes invalid.
+In case an authorised medicinal product is not marketed within 3 years from the moment of authorisation, the authorisation becomes invalid.

 For medical devices, registration is valid indefinitely.